Louis Blair (1939 - 2020) - Obituary

 Serendipity, Blair liked to say, led to his favorite job: A friend he played squash with introduced him to the scholarship honoring President Truman.
 In 1989, he took over as its executive secretary.

-The foundation provides grants yearly for students planning graduate study to prepare for public service.
+The foundation provides grants yearly to students planning graduate study to prepare for public service.
 When Blair arrived, it mostly wrote checks that helped promising students.

 When Blair retired from the foundation in 2006, he moved to a white-fenced farm in Rockbridge Baths, where he rode horses and his mule, Molly, and created habitat to encourage nesting by the rare golden-winged warbler.

 And again, it was serendipity that led to his appointment as visiting professor at VMI after he wrote a letter about scholarships to the dean of faculty.
-For more than a decade he taught in the International Studies department.
+For more than a decade he taught in the International Studies department, using his expertise to encourage cadets to win Truman, Marshall, Gates-Cambridge and Rhodes scholarships.

-"I called him Dad," said Truman Scholar Craig Cummings.
+"I called him Dad," said Craig Cummings, one of the first two Truman Scholars Blair recruited from the U.S. Military Academy at West Point.
 "If I were to take an inventory of what he gave me?
-To be a warm and loving father; patience; interest in other people's lives, and to be successful – successful as a kind human being – as a way to honor him and to make him proud," said the Austin, Texas venture capitalist.
+To be a warm and loving father; patience; interest in other people's lives; and to be successful – successful as a kind human being – as a way to honor him and to make him proud," said the Austin, Tex., venture capitalist.
+"His patience and warmth have been a North Star for me."

 Many of Cummings' favorite memories center around food and wine at Blair's table.
 Trained at a cooking school in Paris, Blair was an inventive chef who so admired French cuisine he spent vacations working in the kitchen of a friend's restaurant in Calais.